David Cournooh

 David Reginald Cournooh (born 28 July 1990) is a Ghanaian-Italian professional basketball player for Pallacanestro Brescia of Lega Basket Serie A.

 Professional career

 In June 2016, he signed a two-year contract with The Flexx Pistoia.

 On 13 January 2017, Cournooh parted ways with The Flexx Pistoia and signed with the Pallacanestro Cantù.

 On 30 June 2018, Corunooh signed with Virtus Bologna.

 On 4 August 2020, Cournooh signed with Vanoli Cremona.

-On June 27, 2022, he has signed with Pallacanestro Brescia of Lega Basket Serie A.
+On 27 June 2022 he signed with Pallacanestro Brescia of Lega Basket Serie A.

 National team career

 Because of the unavailability of a Ghanaian national basketball team, Cournooh has been a member of the Italian national basketball team.